ginshsingh-crypto/CodeUpgradeEngine/revit-addin/README.md

 1. Check that all files are in the correct add-ins folder
 2. Verify the `.addin` manifest has the correct assembly name
 3. Check Revit's add-in manager for loading errors

+### API Key Invalid

+1. Verify you copied the complete key
+2. Generate a new key from the web dashboard
+3. Delete `%APPDATA%\LOD400Uploader\config.json` and re-enter the key

 ### Connection Errors